 - Putting up fencing, a garden shed or greenhouse

-- Creating off-road parking, driveways, patios and paths in your garden
+- Creating off-road parking, driveways, patios or paths in your garden

 - Installing cat/dog flaps to doors